dyutitmohanty/FashionProductClassification/README.md

 - `intermediate_folder = "/kaggle/working/intermediate"`
   While performing inference, intermediate images are produced.
 Set this path to any location that is convenient for storing these intermediate images.

+---
+## Potential changes for improved model performance:
+1) Add lateral flips to transforms as product images could be pointing either left or right.
+2) Freezing model weights up to a certain depth in the backbone could help reduce overfitting.